 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-Upon receiving an MLME-BSS-LINK-DISABLE.request primitive, each of the APs affiliated with an AP MLD shall advertise a TTLM, in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP, that corresponds to the BSSID parameter indicated in that primitive, is operating.
+(#19264) Upon receiving an MLME-BSS-LINK-DISABLE.request primitive, each of the APs affiliated with an AP MLD shall advertise a TTLM in transmitted Beacon and Probe Response frames that does not map any TIDs to the link on which the AP that corresponds to the BSSID parameter indicated in that primitive is operating.
 If there is no currently advertised nondefault TTLM, the Mapping Switch Time field of the advertised TTLM shall point to the same time as indicated in the DisableTimer parameter of the MLME- BSS-LINK-DISABLE.request primitive.

-Alternatively, if there is a currently advertised nondefault TTLM, upon receiving an MLME-BSS-LINK- DISABLE.request primitive, each of the APs affiliated with an AP MLD shall advertise a TTLM, in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP, that corresponds to the BSSID parameter indicated in that primitive, is operating and that will take effect after the expiry of the time indication in the Expected Duration field of the currently advertised TTLM.
+(#19264) Alternatively, if there is a currently advertised nondefault TTLM, upon receiving an MLME-BSS-LINK- DISABLE.request primitive, each of the APs affiliated with an AP MLD shall advertise a TTLM in transmitted Beacon and Probe Response frames, that does not map any TIDs to the link on which the AP that corresponds to the BSSID parameter indicated in that primitive is operating and that will take effect after the expiry of the time indication in the Expected Duration field of the currently advertised TTLM.
 In this case, the duration indicated in the DisableTimer parameter of the MLME-BSS-LINK- DISABLE.request primitive may be used to update the Expected Duration field of the currently advertised TID-to-link mapping according to the rules defined in 35.3.7.2.4 (Advertised TTLM in Beacon and Probe Response frames) .

 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

 Additionally, if there are associated non-MLD non-AP STAs that support BSS transition capability, the SME of the affiliated AP, that is operating on the link advertised as to become disabled, shall perform the following, in order to indicate the imminent termination of the BSS of these non-AP STAs: